 MARIPOSA FOLK FESTIVAL

-After making the decision to cancel this year’s festival due to COVID-19, the Mariposa Virtual Stage aspires to keep the festival’s community and patrons engaged and musically satisfied until next summer.
+After making the decision to cancel this year’s festival due to COVID-19, the Mariposa Virtual Stage aspires to keep the festival’s community and patrons engaged and musically satisfied until the festival’s return.

 Audiences are encouraged to share their music-viewing experience using the hashtag #MariposaVirtualStage on social media.